-Most of the time you are not really particular on your travel dates unless it is intended for the honeymoon, birthday or spur-of-the-moment trips.
+Most of the time you are not really particular about your travel dates unless it is intended for the honeymoon, birthday, or spur-of-the-moment trips.
 I do not personally recommend the latter, by the way.

 Major airlines are targeting promotions during off-peak season to major destinations.
 Hence you are leaving money on the table if you really wish to go to Boracay on Labor Day to catch the #LaBoracay party.

-April and May are when ticket prices skyrocket caused by the excessive desire of wanderlusts to go out during summer.
+April and May are when ticket prices skyrocket caused of the excessive desire of wanderlusts to go out during summer.

 Skip all the travel package deals (save 20%)

 Travel agencies sprout like mushrooms in social media nowadays.
 Countless travel deals are thrown away every single day and man, they are enticing.